Peter Paul Rubens: Early life

-Rubens was born in Siegen, Nassau, to Jan Rubens and Maria Pypelincks.
+Peter Paul Rubens was born on 28 June 1577 in Siegen, Nassau, to Jan Rubens and Maria Pypelincks.
 His father's family were long-time residents of Antwerp, tracing their lineage there back to 1350.
 Records show that a certain Arnold Rubens bought 'a house with court' in the Gasthuisstraat in Antwerp in 1396.
 The Rubens family belonged to the well-to-do bourgeois class, and its members were known to operate grocery shops and pharmacies.

-Jan Rubens decided to study law and lived from 1556 to 1562 in the main cities of Italy to further his studies.
+Jan Rubens studied law and lived from 1556 to 1562 in the main cities of Italy to further his studies.
 He was awarded the degree of doctor of ecclesiastical and civil law by the Sapienza University in Rome.
 Upon his return to Antwerp, he became a lawyer and held the office of alderman in Antwerp from 1562 to 1568.
 Jan Rubens married Maria Pypelincks, who came from a prominent family originally from Kuringen, near Hasselt.

-A large portion of the nobility and bourgeoisie in the Southern Netherlands at the time sided with the Reformation and Jan Rubens also converted to Calvinism.
+A large portion of the nobility and bourgeoisie in the Spanish Netherlands at the time sided with the Reformation and Jan Rubens also converted to Calvinism.
 In 1566 the Low Countries were the victim of the iconoclastic fury, referred to in Dutch as the Beeldenstorm (/nl/) during which Catholic art and many forms of church fittings and decoration were destroyed in unofficial or mob actions by Calvinist Protestant crowds as part of the Protestant Reformation.
 The ruler of the Low Countries—the Catholic Spanish king Philip II—reacted to the unrest by ordering the severe repression of the followers of the Reformation.
 In 1568, the Rubens family, with two boys and two girls (Jan Baptist (1562–1600), Blandina (1564–1606), Clara (1565–1580) and Hendrik (1567–1583)), fled to Cologne.
-As Calvinists, they feared persecution in their homeland during the harsh rule of the Duke of Alba, who, as the Governor of the Habsburg Netherlands, was responsible for implementing the harsh repression.
+As Calvinists, they feared persecution in their homeland during the harsh rule of the Duke of Alba, who, as the Governor of the Spanish Netherlands, was responsible for implementing the harsh repression.